durandal3/PoP-Mods/README.md

 # Overview

 A collection of mods for Portals of Phereon.
 Tested with version 0.26.2.0 and 0.26.1.0, but may work on other versions.
-  - Interface Tweaks focusing on QoL improvements
+  - InterfaceTweaks - focusing on QoL improvements
     - Sex-Training filters, combat damage preview, and more
   - BugFixes
     - Various bug fixes